Zethtren/Plants_Kaggle/README.md

 Have a GCP account (Google Cloud Platform)
 * If you don't it can be created here https://cloud.google.com/
 * As of making this they offer a 1-year $300 credit to use their services for free.
+* You may need to go into your IAM & Admin's Quota page(This can be found by searching IAM or quota in the search bar) and request to increase the for whatever GPU and region you are using.
+Google typically increases mine within 30 seconds of requesting.

 Have a Kaggle Account
 * https://www.kaggle.com/